Contact

 Volunteer: Volunteers are essential to the quality of service provided to the public by the State Historical Society of North Dakota.
 In addition to the thousands of visitors at the North Dakota Heritage Center, Pembina State Museum, and historic sites each year, the agency responds to many inquiries and provides assistance to researchers.
 At the North Dakota Heritage Center, public areas such as the information desk and museum store are staffed by volunteers, and docents provide museum teaching for visitors.

-Support the North Dakota Heritage Center and State Museum …by simply joining, giving, and volunteering here:
+Support the North Dakota Heritage Center and State Museum …by simply giving and volunteering here:

 https://www.history.nd.gov/donate.html